 - Pothos (Epipremnum Aureum): Renowned for its vibrant green foliage, easy-care qualities, and drought-tolerant nature, pothos can thrive indoors with minimal care from the owner.
 Aside from aesthetic value, pothos reduces indoor air pollutants very efficiently.

 - Spider Plant (Chlorophytum Comosum): Named for its spider-leg-like leaves, the spider plant is noted for its air-purifying capabilities and low maintenance requirements.
 Its long, thin leaves arch outward in a unique cascade, making it a visually appealing option to spruce up indoor spaces.
 These indoor plants are easy to grow and require infrequent care once established.
 They can survive in any environment with minimal light, moderate moisture, and occasional fertilizer feeding.
 However, spider plants are most content when placed near bright windows.

 - Dracaena: Dracaena plants are a good interior decorating selection.
 These lush, low-maintenance perennials feature long, straplike leaves.
 They appear in shades of green, yellow, or reddish brown on top of sturdy stems.
 They can grow up to 10 feet tall in good indoor conditions.

 Contact us Today!

-At Burkhardt Heating and Cooling, we can provide you with indoor air quality solutions to improve the air you breathe.
+At Burkhardt Heating & AC Inc, we can provide you with indoor air quality solutions to improve the air you breathe.
 We also offer heating, cooling, and duct cleaning services to homeowners in Milwaukee, WI and the surrounding area.
 With over six decades of experience, our company prides itself on delivering quality services.
 We have a trained and certified team of experienced technicians to install, maintain, and repair home-comfort equipment and advise you on how to sustain quality indoor air.
-Contact Burkhardt Heating and Cooling today to schedule an appointment.
+Contact Burkhardt Heating & AC Inc today to schedule an appointment.